Language: EN

 arduino-motores-paso-a-paso-interior

 Some small brushless motors incorporate the necessary electronics for their operation internally.
-However, larger motors need an external controller, called ESC (Electronic Speed Controller).
-Some ESCs also have a BEC (Battery Elimination Circuit) function, which consists of a regulated 5V output, usually 1-3A, to power other electronics.
+However, larger motors require an external controller, called an ESC (Electronic Speed Controller).
+Some ESCs also have a BEC (Battery Elimination Circuit) function, which consists of a regulated voltage output of 5V, usually 1-3A, to power other electronics.

 arduino-motores-esc

 Brushless motors are widely used in quadcopters and other aerial vehicles.
-They are also used in boat propellers, fans, and, in general, in applications that require high rotational speeds.
+They are also used in boat propellers, fans, and, in general, in applications that require high rotation speeds.

 arduino-motores-brushless

 Servos are another very common actuator in robotics projects.
-A servo receives a pulsed signal generated by a processor, which transmits the desired position, and the servo independently positions itself at that position.
+A servo receives a pulsed signal generated by a processor, which conveys the position we want, and the servo autonomously positions itself at that position.

 arduino-motores-servos

-A servo cannot complete a full turn, with its usual range being 180º.
-In return, they provide total control over position and rotation and high precision, and are very easy to use.
+A servo cannot make a full rotation, with a typical range of 180º.
+Instead, they provide total control over position and rotation with high precision, and are very easy to use.

-Internally, a servo consists of a DC motor coupled to a gearbox, along with a controller that is responsible for positioning the shaft at the indicated angle.
-Being coupled to a gearbox, a servo’s speed is relatively low and provides high torque.
+Internally, a servo consists of a DC motor coupled to a reducer, along with a controller that is responsible for positioning the shaft at the indicated angle.
+Being coupled to a reducer, the speed of a servo is relatively low and provides high torque.

 arduino-servo-interior